dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0202.md

 C++ and Objective-C C++ (Windows) and Objective-C (Mac OS) are two programming languages that are based on the C programming language.
 Both of these languages require you to download and obtain the ObjectARX SDK, which contains the libraries required to communicate with AutoCAD.
 An ObjectARX application must be compiled before it can be loaded into AutoCAD.
 If you want to develop applications with C++, you need to install Microsoft Visual Studio.
 (Again, Express is free, or you can purchase a license for Professional or higher.)
 If you are developing applications with Objective-C, you will need to install Xcode.
 Both languages support the development of graphical user interfaces with MFC (Windows) or Cocoa (Mac OS).
 ObjectARX programs must be compiled with the .arx (Windows) or .bundle (Mac OS) file extension.
 ARX and BUNDLE files can be loaded into AutoCAD using the appload command or with the arxload AutoLISP function.

-NOTE

-You can download the ObjectARX SDK (which you can use to develop a program using VB.NET, C#, C++, or Objective-C) from www.objectarx.com.
+NOTE: You can download the ObjectARX SDK (which you can use to develop a program using VB.NET, C#, C++, or Objective-C) from www.objectarx.com.

 Loading a Custom Program